chazr88/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To store info info about a current logged in user.
+It can hold a cookie to show they are logged in, or things relevant to the site like videos based on recent searches.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes them to generate a new version of the password that cannot be used if someone grabs that version.

 - [ ] What does bcrypt do to slow down attackers?

+It can hash it multiple times depending on the number you give it.

 - [ ] What are the three parts of the JSON Web Token?

+options, payload, signature

 ## Minimum Viable Product